 Sunny exposures, tall ceilings, appliances (they can give off heat), people (500 BTU per person), 3rd floor (heat rises), windows...all these factors should increase the size of your air conditioner.

-You also have to remember to NOT overcool your space.
-Throwing in a 10,000 BTU in a tiny room will actually freeze the unit as well as not allowing the AC to dehumidify.
-That being said, your bedroom is typically the coolest room, because you are there at night, the coolest time of day.
-The majority of the air conditioners are sold at 5,000-6,000 BTU.
+You also have to remember to NOT over cool your space.
+Throwing in a 10,000 BTUs in a tiny room will actually freeze the unit, as well as not allow the AC to dehumidify.

-Download the Yale Air Conditioner Buyers Guide for features, specs and tips to buying the right air conditioner.
-Over 60,000 people have read a Yale Guide.
+Download the Yale Air Conditioner Buying Guide with specs, tips, and a square foot and BTU chart to help you choose the right air conditioner.
+Well over 330,000 people have read a Yale Guide.